monopolis-cloud/finish-monode-deployment/README.md

 # Monopolis: Finish Monode Rollout

 This action is designed to work with Monopolis Monode rollouts workflows only.
-It finishes a deployment from a GitHub Actions pipeline
+It finishes a rollout from a GitHub Actions pipeline

 ## Action inputs
 | Name    | Sample value | Description              |